STUDY notes on page or enter key search words or use above links

 (b) Catalytic cracking involves passing a fraction like gas oil (C14 - C20 alkanes) over a zeolite catalyst at 500oC.
 The reactor pressure is slightly above normal.

-PLEASE READ my basic notes on CRACKING - a problem of supply and demand, other products
+PLEASE READ my basic notes on CRACKING - a problem of supply and demand, other products (I'm NOT repeating them here)

 I won't repeat the structural formula equations here, but add I've added more above on the reaction conditions, products and skeletal formula equations below.